agiliopadua/ilsurf/README.md

 Using VESTA, under \<Edit\>\<Bonds\> choose each bond type on the table (just one type for graphite) and tick "Do not search atoms beyond the boundary", then \<Apply\>.

-In Boundary, set ranges of fractional coordinates: x(max) = 26.4, y(max) = 19.9, z(max) = 1.
+Click Boundary... and set ranges of fractional coordinates: x(max) = 26.4, y(max) = 19.9, z(max) = 1.

 Add cutoff planes:

 - (2 -1 0), distance from origin 33 x d
 - (-2 1 0), distance from origin 0.1 x d

-Verify that the boundaries are matching.
+Verify that the edges of the graphene planes are matching, with no duplicate atoms (only the bonds across box boundaries missing).
 Then \<Export Data...\> to XYZ format (do not save hidden atoms).

 Check that you have 680 atoms per plane.
 You can choose z(max) to control the number of planes.

 ## Simulation box with periodic graphene planes